hatfullr/ZoomedInsetAxis/README.md

 ![Example image](https://github.com/hatfullr/ZoomedInsetAxis/blob/main/all_solutions_with_particles_Galaviz_Tr_take4.png)

 This is a function that can be used with matplotlib for Python 3+ to create an inset axis that is a zoomed-in version of the parent axis, inspired by the `ax.inset_axis`.
-Make sure `ZoomedInsetAxis.py` is in your current working directory of Python PATH directory.
+Make sure `ZoomedInsetAxis.py` is in your current working directory or Python PATH directory.
 Then, import it as,
 ```
 from ZoomedInsetAxis import zoomed_inset_axis
 ```